 Gov. Tim Walz’s administration said data showed some vaccinators were lagging in getting vaccinations administered, including some chain pharmacies under federal contract to administer COVID-19 vaccinations to long-term care facilities.

 The state’s seven-day positive case average rate has been declining over the last week, though it remains slightly above a 5-percent threshold that officials consider concerning.

 The state has reported 709 deaths in January so far, making it the third deadliest month of the pandemic.

 The Minnesota Department of Health also said Thursday that 203,839 Minnesotans had received at least one of two COVID-19 vaccine doses, and 41,984 had received both doses.

 And it doesn’t mean that vaccine is just sitting around or going to waste.

-The Minnesota Department of Health reported five more deaths, and 1,627 new COVID-19 cases, on Monday.
+The Minnesota Department of Health also reported 1,224 new cases of COVID-19 Wednesday.